Thursday, November 21, 2024

 Lafayette, OR: See how this Historic Agricultural town connects to the early Suffrage Movement

-June 2024: We stopped by LaFayette, OR (pop.4,423*) as part of our Wine Tasting tour day and is about 35 miles southwest of Portland, OR, and less than 10 miles from nearby small towns of Dundee (pop.3,238*) and Dayton (pop.
+June 2024: We stopped by Lafayette, OR (pop.4,423*) as part of our Wine Tasting tour day and is about 35 miles southwest of Portland, OR, and less than 10 miles from nearby small towns of Dundee (pop.3,238*) and Dayton (pop.
 2,678*).
 Lafayette had several neat businesses on Main Street that we explored, as well as a park dedicated to a local Suffragette.

 Lafayette is located in beautiful Yamhill County, the heart of the Willamette Valley and wine country of Oregon, just 35 miles southwest of Portland and 25 miles north of Salem.
 It is located on the Yamhill River and Oregon Route 99W.

-LaFayette – A Brief History
+Lafayette – A Brief History

 (source: Wikipedia, an Abilgail Scott Park historical sign and Layfayette City Website)